IPS-Eye-White

 "But what do you think?
 A man had two sons, and he came to the first and said, 'Son, go work today in the vineyard.'
 "And he answered, 'I will not'; but afterward he regretted it and went.
 "The man came to the second and said the same thing; and he answered, 'I will, sir'; but he did not go.
 "Which of the two did the will of his father?"
 They *said, "The first."
 Jesus *said to them, "Truly I say to you that the tax collectors and prostitutes will get into the kingdom of God before you.
 "For John came to you in the way of righteousness and you did not believe him; but the tax collectors and prostitutes did believe him; and you, seeing this, did not even feel remorse afterward so as to believe him.
 (Matthew 21:28-32 NASB)

-The religious leaders were epitomized by the second son who verbally assented to his father wishes, but did not follow through on his fathers wishes.
+The religious leaders were epitomized by the second son who verbally assented but did not follow through on his fathers wishes.
 Similarly, the hypocritical and self-righteous scribes and Pharisees professed to obey God by observing the external rites of religion.
-However, they not only ignored the spirit of the law but would not receive the Gospel message.
-Worse - they were planning to put God's Son to death.
+However, they ignored the spirit of the law and would not heed the Gospel message.
+See Jesus and The Law

 Neither group put God first.